lukedeo/jet-generation/README.md

 # `jet-generation`

-This is a framework for building jet images used in  our [arXiv preprint, 1701.05927](https://arxiv.org/abs/1701.05927).
+This is a framework for building jet images used in [`arXiv:1701.05927`](https://arxiv.org/abs/1701.05927).
 You can either build the framework on your computer normally, or you can run the entire thing in a Docker container (we recommend the latter unless you have a specific reason, *especially* if you're just running this on your computer).

+# Getting Started

+Make sure to run `git submodule update --init --recursive` to clone the required submodules as well.

 # Running with Docker